veganaize/closure-compiler/Create-HTML-Docs-using-JSDoc.md

     }
 ```

+* You can modify the CSS used with the default template by specifying a  `templates.default.layoutFile` config property to be a custom `layout.tmpl` document.
+See https://github.com/jsdoc3/jsdoc/issues/480 and https://github.com/jsdoc3/jsdoc3.github.com/issues/47.
+The sample `jsdoc_configure.json` file shown above uses this option.

 ## Current Problems Using JSDoc

 As of April 2015 below are listed some problems of using JSDoc with closure-compiler.
 See the [JSDoc issues list](https://github.com/jsdoc3/jsdoc/issues) for more information.